Software Development

 • ISO/IEC 27001 certification or equivalent security practices

-• NDA signing before any technical discussion
+• NDA signing before any technical discussion to protect intellectual property

 • Clear IP rights agreement, ensuring all code belongs to you after delivery